hendrikschilling/Vesuvius-Grandprize-Winner/readme.md

 --quality 0-3, default 1, adjusts the stride for more oversampling.
 2 should be better than GP baseline, 1 a bit faster and still good
 --crop x y w h -
---reverse - reverse the layer order, try if ink detection doesn't seem to work at all
+--reverse - reverse the layer order, try if ink detection doesn't seem to work at all --median - use median instead of averaging to integrate strided predictions --sr - 1-2 increase resolution by factor (use 2 in combination with quality 2+) --focus - crop off borders of raw network output (1-3) without sr, 1-7 with sr, needs high quality values